Table of Contents

 pam_authenticate

-: Validates user identity.
-Typically checks username and password.pam_setcred
+: Verifies user identity by checking the username and password.pam_setcred

-: Sets the user's credentials after successful authentication.
-Can also refresh or delete credentials.
+: Establishes user’s credentials after successful authentication, or it can refresh or delete them.

 - Session Management: